PROTECT YOUR MASONRIES AND

 Blistering and degradation

-The plaster loses its hardness and adhesion
+The salt stained plaster loses its hardness and adhesion.
+Decayed skirting boards and timber floors.

-Treatment method by injection
+Rising damp treatment method by injection

 The water in the soil rises naturally into the masonry and causes important degradations.
 Act in depth, for lasting results.